-Useful to Classical Archaeologists, the Ioannou Centre for Classical and Byzantine Studies, 66 St. Giles, houses the offices of several staff in Classical Archaeology, and provides space for many lectures and seminars in Classical Archaeology and Ancient History.
+The Ioannou Centre for Classical and Byzantine Studies, 66 Street.
+Giles, houses the offices of several staff in Classical Archaeology, and provides space for many lectures and seminars in Classical Archaeology and Ancient History.
 It also houses various classical research projects and the secretariat of the Classics faculty.
 It has a common room, computer areas, a large lecture theatre, and various seminar rooms.